-Living with Parkinson’s does require continual re-adjustment as the disease slowly progresses through to severe disability.
-Depending on the level of impairment, daily activities such as getting dressed, driving and eating may become more challenging.
+Living with Parkinson’s does require re-adjustment as the disease slowly progresses.
+Depending on the level of impairment, daily activities such as getting dressed, driving and eating may become more challenging over time.
 Roles within the family, in the community and at work may need to be redefined.
 An individual’s sense of who they are can also be challenged if the disease adversely affects intimate relationships.
 Medical treatment can help control symptoms and improve function but it requires careful management to minimise potential side effects.

 Family responsibilities can be daunting enough without the addition of a chronic and ultimately disabling disease.
 Parents need physical strength and stamina to keep up with an energetic young family and participate in all their activities.
 Having children can also help you to focus on the here-and-now.
 They provide a powerful motivation to stay active and as well as possible.

-The typically slow progression of Parkinson’s disease means most people with it will not miss out on full participation in and enjoyment of family life.
+The typically slow progression of Parkinson’s means most people with it will not miss out on full participation in, and enjoyment of, family life.
 Relationships, roles and responsibilities within the family may subtly change as the disease progresses but there is sufficient time for that adaptation.

-There are a number of issues to consider and strategies you can adopt in order to maximise your ability to work safely and productively while also living with Parkinson’s disease.
+There are a number of issues to consider and strategies you can adopt in order to maximise your ability to work safely and productively while also living with Parkinson’s.

 However it is illegal in Australia for employers to discriminate against employees or potential employees on the grounds of disability.
 There are also potential benefits from being open and honest with your employer, including the opportunity to take advantage of flexible work practices or job redesign.

 Relatively simple adjustments in the workplace such as the installation of a handrail may make a huge difference for people with Parkinson’s.
 Depending on their job and their most problematic symptoms, other people may benefit from the removal of specific tasks such as those requiring fine motor skills and coordination or heavy lifting.